-As noted within the Chairman's Statement and note 23, the global coronavirus ("COVID-19") pandemic has had an unprecedented impact on communities and businesses worldwide.
-Despite this, the horseracing industry was able to reopen, albeit behind closed doors, in advance of other sports which has attracted higher player numbers and wagering volumes.
-This has resulted in increased profitability since the close of the financial year and extensive efforts have been made to promote the content and markets the Group provides to a wider customer base with an increased focus on player retention.
+In advance of other sports, the horseracing industry continued to operate during the lockdown period of the pandemic in 2020, which allowed the industry to attract higher player numbers and wagering volumes and this has resulted in improved performance and has increased Group profitability during 2020/21.
+Extensive efforts have been made to promote the content and markets the Group provides to a wider customer base with an increased focus on player retention.
 Whilst there can be no certainty as to the level and duration of higher volumes and improved trading results, significant attention is being applied to sustain these trading patterns through attracting and retaining new players.